idleDevel/Case-Volume-Tool/README.md

   - There is no autosaving or last-session cache, so remember to save.
 - Preferences:
   - Set theme from the dropdown menu.
-  - Set decimal places on results, default is 0.
+  - Set decimal places for results, default is 3.
+Ranges from 0-6.
-  - Click "Save" to automatically load these values the next time you launch the app.
+  - Click "Save" to automatically load these preferences the next time you launch the app.
   - Click "Close" to close the window without saving the changes.
 - Tooltips:
   - Hover over sections for pertinent information.